SecwatchERS/mapples/documentation-payload/mapples/c2_profiles/SMB.md

 +++

 ## Summary
 Peer-to-peer communication over a named pipe.
-This enables C2 traffic to traverse over SMB within an internal network before egressing traffic through an HTTP Apollo agent to the Mythic server.
+This enables C2 traffic to traverse over SMB within an internal network before egressing traffic through an HTTP Mapples agent to the Mythic server.

 Install via:
 ```